the-gamma/the-gamma.github.io/publishing.md

 [Olympic medalists data](https://github.com/the-gamma/thegamma-services/blob/master/src/pdata/server.fsx).
 Adding more sample services is high on our list of priorities, but it might also be a good area where you can help the project!
-If you're interested in writing a sample data service in a language other than F#, check out the [/contributing](/contributing) and get in touch!
+If you're interested in writing a sample data service in a language other than F#, check out the [contributing page](/contributing) and get in touch!